History of SAIT

 The Clayton Carroll Automotive Centre was completed in 2002.

-The Art Smith Aero Centre for Training and Technology opened at the Calgary International Airport in 2004.
-It features many specialized labs, a large hangar and an array of aircraft including a Boeing 737-200 and a Bombardier Challenger 601-3.
+The Art Smith Aero Centre for Training and Technology opened at the Calgary International Airport in 2004, featuring many specialized labs, a large hangar and an array of aircraft including a Boeing 737-200 and a Bombardier Challenger 601-3.

 The Brawn Fieldhouse overlooking the Cohos Commons was completed in 2006.
 A new parking garage under the commons opened in 2009 and the playing field above was resurfaced with artificial turf.